-At March 31, 2006, we have two stock-based compensation plans.
+At June 30, 2006, we have two stock-based compensation plans.
 Effective January 1, 2006, we adopted SFAS No. 123R "Share-Based Payments" and related interpretations and began expensing the grant-date fair value of stock options including dividend equivalent rights ("DERs").
 Prior to January 1, 2006, we accounted for these plans under the recognition and measurement principles of APB Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
 Accordingly, no compensation expense was reflected in net income for stock option grants, as all options granted under the plan had an original exercise price equal to the market value of the underlying shares on the date of grant.
-The estimated impact of adopting SFAS No. 123R is expected to reduce our net income by approximately \$82,000 for the year ended December 31, 2006, of which \$21,000 was recorded during the first quarter of 2006.
+The estimated impact of adopting SFAS No. 123R is expected to reduce our net income by approximately \$82,000 for the year ended December 31, 2006, of which \$21,000 and \$43,000 was recorded during the three and six months ended June 30, 2006, respectively.
 The pro forma impact of expensing stock options and DERs would have reduced net income by approximately \$57,000 for the year ended December 31, 2005 based on the disclosures required by SFAS No. 123.